rkuma183/wilsonmar.github.io/_posts/2017-04-23-swagger-codegen-jmeter.md

    The "--depth=1" downloads only the latest version of the repo.

-   The mvn takes a while, and ends with something like this:
+   mvn install takes a while (11 minutes), and ends with something like this:

    <pre>
 [INFO] ------------------------------------------------------------------------